 The following exhibits are filed as part of, or incorporated by reference into, this report unless otherwise stated.

 EXHIBIT INDEX

-Exhibit Number Description Incorporated by Reference Form File No. Exhibit Filing Dat Filing Date 10.1 Amendment #2 to Sublease, dated as of January 16, 2023, by and between the Registrant and Compass Bible Church for premises located at 5 Columbia, Aliso Viejo, California 92656.
-10-K 001-40690 10.18 March 6, 2023 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Incorporated by Reference Number Description Form File No. Exhibit Filing Date 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1† Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2† Certification of Principal Financial Officer Pursuant to 18_U.S.C.
+32.2† Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS Inline XBRL Instance Document - the instance document does n within the Inline XBRL document. ot appear in t he Interactive Data File e because XBRL ta gs are embedded 101.SCH Inline XBRL Taxonomy Extension Schema Document.
-101.CAL 101.DEF Inline XBRL Taxonomy Extension Calculation Linkbase Document.
-Inline XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Docum nent.
-104 Cover page Interactive Data File (embedded with the Inline XBR L document)
+101.INS Inline XBRL Instance Document - the instance document does n within the Inline XBRL document. ot appear in the Ir nteractive Data File bo ecause XBRL tags a are embedded 101.SCH Inline XBRL Taxonomy Extension Schema With Embedded Linl kbase Documents.
+104 Cover page Interactive Data File (embedded with the Inline XBR L document).

-Filed herewith
+\ Filed herewith

-† The certifications attached as Exhibit 32.1 and 32.2 that accompany this report are deemed furnished and not filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of RxSight Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this report, irrespective of any general incorporation language contained ir such filing.
+The certifications attached as Exhibit 32.1 and 32.2 that accompany this report are deemed furnished and not filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of RxSight Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this report, irrespective of any general incorporation language contained in such filing.

-101